 Кеу Path in values.yaml File Description imagePullPolicy container The default value is IfNotPresent , which specifies to not pull the image if it's already present.
-Applicable values are IfNotPresent and Always . containerPort container The port number that is exposed by this container. chargingSettingManag ementPath volume The location of the management folder, which contains the charging-settings.xml, test-tools.xml, and migration-configuration.xml files.
-The default is /home/charging/opt/ECE/oceceserver/config/management. chargingSettingPath volume The location of the configuration folder for ECE.
-The default is /home/charging/opt/ECE/ oceceserver/config. walletPassword secretEnv The string password for opening the wallet.
+Applicable values are IfNotPresent and Always . containerPort container The port number that is exposed by this container. createWalletsAsSecret s N/A Whether to create KeyStore certificates and wallets as Secrets during the ECE deployment process (true) or if they have been pre-created as Kubernetes Secrets (false).
+See "About Using External Kubernetes Secrets" in BRM Cloud Native System Administrator's Guide for more information. chargingSettingManag ementPath volume The location of the management folder, which contains the charging-settings.xml, test-tools.xml, and migration-configuration.xml files.
+The default is /home/charging/opt/ECE/ oceceserver/config/management. chargingSettingPath volume The location of the configuration folder for ECE.
+The default is /home/charging/opt/ECE/ oceceserver/config. extECESecret secretEnv The name of the external Kubernetes Secret for ECE.
+See "About Using External Kubernetes Secrets" in BRM Cloud Native System Administrator's Guide for more information. walletPassword secretEnv The string password for opening the wallet.
 JMSQUEUEPASSWOR D secretEnv The password for the JMS queue, which is stored under the key jms.queue.notif.pwd in the wallet.
 RADIUSSHAREDSECR ET secretEnv The RADIUS secret password, which is stored as radius.secret.pwd in the wallet.
 BRMGATEWAYPASSW ORD secretEnv The BRM Gateway password.
 PDCPASSWORD secretEnv The PDC password, which is stored as pdc.pwd in the wallet.
-Note : This key must match the pdcAdminUserPassword key in the override- values.yaml file for oc-cn-helm-chart .
+Note: This key must match the pdcAdminUserPassword key in the override-values.yaml file for oc-cn-helm-chart.
 PDCKEYSTOREPASS WORD secretEnv The PDC KeyStore password, which is stored as pdc.keystore.pwd in the wallet.
-Note: This key must match the keyStoreIdentityStorePass key in the override-values.yamI file for oc-cn-helm-chart.
+Note: This key must match the keyStoreIdentityStorePass key in the override- values.yamI file for oc-cn-heIm-chart.
 PERSISTENCEDATAB ASEPASSWORD secretEnv The database schema user password.
 This user is created using ece-persistence-job if it doesn't exist in the database.
 ECEHTTPGATEWAYSE RVERSSLKEYSTOREP ASSWORD secretEnv The server SSL KeyStore password for the HTTP Gateway.
-BRM_SERVER_WALLE T_PASSWD secretEnv The password to open the BRM server wallet.
-BRM_ROOT_WALLET PASSWD secretEnv The root wallet password of the BRM wallet.